samuelotitiloye/movie-sagas/README.md

 ### Movie Project
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This version uses React, Redux, Express, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ### Description